Cardinal Meadowhawk

 Autumn Meadowhawk

-Smaller with distinctive yellow or tan legs, whereas the Cardinal Meadowhawk has dark/black legs.
+Slightly smaller with yellow or pale legs, whereas the Cardinal Meadowhawk has darker legs.

 Variegated Meadowhawk